 BA (Hons) (History and Educational Philosophy), MA, LLM, PGCE (FE)

-I provide practical and clear written advice to governments and businesses, including entrepreneurs and inventors that devise new software applications and products, and who want advice regarding the admissibility of their product in legal proceedings.
+(i) Practical and clear written advice to governments and businesses, including entrepreneurs and inventors that devise new software applications and products, and who want advice regarding the admissibility of their product in legal proceedings.

-Non-contentious advice and statements to solicitors, in-house counsel, and lawyers in other jurisdictions.
+(iii) Non-contentious advice and statements to solicitors, in-house counsel, and lawyers in other jurisdictions.

-Legal advice for the investigation and collection of digital evidence across jurisdictions.
+(v) Legal advice for the investigation and collection of digital evidence across jurisdictions.

-If you wish to instruct me, please note the terms that I undertake work.
+(vi) He also has experience of organizing seminars and fact finding events for business and governments.
+If you wish to instruct him, please note the terms that he undertakes work.

 Admissibility of electronic evidence in court (AEEC) project